kjellalmgren/pingservices/README.md

 	$ docker service ls
 	ID            NAME              MODE        REPLICAS  IMAGE
-	dgnn2ntd3ozo  viz               replicated  1/1       alexellis2/visualizer-arm:latest
+	dgnn2ntd3ozo  viz_web           replicated  1/1       alexellis2/visualizer-arm:latest
 	oahpsvaugvl9  pingservices_web  replicated  4/4       tetracon/pingservices:2.19

 	# remove service
 	$ docker service rm pingservices_web
+	$ docker service rm vlz_web

 # Continues Deployment thru docker rolling updates
 It´s possibly to update to a new image and make a rolling update of all running services.
 This is helpful when you don´t want any down-time.
-Rolling update take down all services gracefully and start new services by just change values in *docker-stack.yaml*.
+Rolling update take down all services gracefully and start new services by just change values in *docker-stack-pingservices.yaml*.

 Following config participant in CD pipeline